matrix-org/matrix-spec/content/rooms/fragments/v1-auth-rules.md

 9. If the event has a `state_key` that starts with an `@` and does not match the `sender`, reject.
 10. If type is `m.room.power_levels`:
-    1. If the `users` property in `content` is not a dictionary with keys that are valid user IDs with values that are integers (or a string that is an integer), reject.
+    1. If the `users` property in `content` is not an object with keys that are valid user IDs with values that are integers (or a string that is an integer), reject.
     2. If there is no previous `m.room.power_levels` event in the room,